egnha/gestalt/README.md

-gestalt leverages the ubiquity of the [magrittr](https://magrittr.tidyverse.org) `%>%` by adopting its syntax, then augmenting it to allow you to:
+gestalt leverages the ubiquity of the [magrittr](https://magrittr.tidyverse.org) `%>%` by adopting its syntax, then augments it to help you:

   - **Clarify intent** by annotating constituent functions with descriptive names, which also serve as [subsetting